dousha/DreamEworks/src/notes/fs.note.md

 When updating an existing record, if the file size is increased and may overlap with the next data entry, search forward to find a fit space (defined below) then move the data to corresponding place.
+This operation may result a terrible performance.

 The `fit space >= new space * 1.1`.